phan-t/cas-socialabs/_labs/bootstrapping cloud init.rst

 1. Using cloud-init **packages** module, install *Apache*.
 Refer to cloud-init `Package Update Upgrade Install <https://cloudinit.readthedocs.io/en/latest/topics/modules.html#package-update-upgrade-install>`__

 ..
-Hint:: With later distributions of Linux, Apache** has been updated to Apache2.
-Also, keep in mind some of the differences in package names in different *nix distro's.
-EG: bind9 and named.
+Hint:: With later distributions of Linux, **Apache** has been updated to Apache2.
+Also, keep in mind some of the differences in package names in different Linux distributions. e.g, bind9 and named.

 2. Using cloud-init **runcmd** module, install the *Wavefront Telegraf Agent*.
 Refer to cloud-init `Runcmd <https://cloudinit.readthedocs.io/en/latest/topics/modules.html#runcmd>`__